 - TIMS CARD (Trekking Information Management System).

 - Required number of experienced English speaking guides and support staff (we pay for their daily wages, insurances, trekking equipments, food and accommodation).

-- Lodge accommodation during the trek on tea house services.
+- 11 nights best Lodge accommodation during the trek on tea house services.